 Both methods enable the scanning of new images.
 Auto-polling adds the ability to scan some of the images that already existed in the registry when the Registry integration with Lacework was created.
 On-demand scans through the CLI can also be used to trigger scans for existing images.

 Auto-polling and registry notification have to be managed differently for most registries, for example, with different authentication schemes and APIs.
 Therefore, Lacework may not support either feature for your registry.
 Please refer to the table of supported registries and features.

 Docker API v2

 The Docker API v2 is a list of APIs used to pull images.
 Kubernetes uses the Docker API v2 to pull images for any registry.

-All registries support the API Docker v2 to pull a single image based on the repository, image name and tag or image ID.
-However, many registries use a different set of APIs to discover repositories and images (used for auto-polling), or different authentication schemes used for registry notification.
+All registries allow the API Docker v2 to pull a single image based on the repository, image name and tag or image ID.
+However, many registries use a different set of APIs to discover repositories and images (used for auto-polling) or have different authentication schemes for registry notification.

 When container registries support auto polling, Lacework assesses for vulnerabilities when the container registry is initially integrated.
-After the initial integration, Lacework completes the following actions at the listed schedule.
+After the initial integration, Lacework completes the following actions: